mk-fg/kelp/README.rst

 or -i/--irc-bind option for using diff host/port).

-Run ``/list`` to see channels for all running bots, services and such, as well as server control channels (#control, #debug) and catch-all #monitor, see topics for more info on these.
+Run ``/list`` to see channels for all running bots, services and such, as well as server control channels (#kelp.control, #kelp.debug) and catch-all
+#kelp.monitor, see topics for more info on these.

 "blade" plugins